EdwardBerman/shopt/README.md

 README.md
 > User guide, Dependencies, etc.

+index.md
+> For official website

+_config.yml
+> Also for official website

 ## Known Issues
 + Need to take stamps of images to focus on the actual PSF